Brits are panic-buying their travel money ahead of the EU Referendum on Thursday, the Post Office has said.

 Despite the surge in demand, the Post Office said it is stocked up and has ready availability of euros for purchase in its branches and online.

-If you're struggling to decide whether to stock up on those dollars, euros and other holiday currency before the referendum vote, MoneySavingExpert.com has offered a potential solution.
+If you're struggling to decide whether to stock up on those dollars, euros and other holiday currency before the referendum vote on Brexit, MoneySavingExpert.com has offered a potential solution.

 Apparently some of the big bureaux allow people to buy currency now at today's rate for collection in the next seven to 60 days – but they may also allow you to cancel the order, sometimes for a full refund.